Migreeniaura ilman päänsärkyä – näin tunnistat sen

 Migraine aura without headache – how to recognize it

-Migraine aura without headache is a recognized form of migraine in which aura symptoms such as visual disturbances, numbness, dizziness, or speech difficulties occur without the actual headache phase.
-Sometimes the term “painless migraine” is used for this, but this is a separate topic and the subject of the next blog.
+Migraine aura without headache is a recognized form of migraine characterized by aura symptoms such as visual disturbances, numbness, dizziness, or speech difficulties, without the actual headache phase.
+Sometimes this is referred to as "painless migraine," but this is a separate topic and will be covered in a future blog post.

 Symptoms and prevalence

-• Visual disturbances, such as flashing lights, zigzag patterns, or visual field defects.
+• Visual field disturbances, such as flickering lights, zigzag patterns, or blind spots.

-• Balance disorders, dizziness and a feeling of confusion.
+• Balance disturbances, dizziness, and feelings of confusion.

 Migraine aura without headache is rare.
-However, the natural course of migraine includes the appearance of migraine auras, which appear as visual disturbances, especially in women, during menopause, even if migraine auras have not occurred previously.
-The connection of the aura with the pain phase is usually quickly lost, and auras may occur even several times a day.
-The appearance of auras is a phenomenon that predicts the cessation of migraine in the context of a long history of migraine.
+However, it is part of the natural course of migraine, especially in women, for migraine auras manifesting as visual disturbances to appear during menopause, even if migraine auras had not occurred previously.
+The connection between aura and the headache phase usually disappears quickly, and auras may even occur several times a day.
+The appearance of auras in the context of a long history of migraine is a phenomenon that predicts the cessation of migraine.

-Migraine aura without headache may be more difficult to recognize because the headache is absent and the symptoms may resemble, for example, a TIA (transient ischemic attack) or an epileptic seizure.
+Migraine aura without headache can be more difficult to identify because the headache is absent, and the symptom picture can resemble, for example, a TIA (transient ischemic attack) or an epileptic seizure.
 To confirm the diagnosis, it is important to rule out other neurological causes, especially if the symptoms are new or different from before.
-If the aura begins directly with numbness without visual disturbance, it is urgent to investigate the matter.
-Sometimes the appearance of auras occurs at the same time as an increase in blood pressure.
+If an aura begins directly with numbness without visual disturbance, prompt investigation is needed.
+Sometimes the appearance of auras coincides with an increase in blood pressure.

 Treatment and monitoring

-Triptans (targeted migraine medications) are not effective in treating migraine auras, but they are not dangerous either.
-When the aura is of typical duration, i.e. about 20 minutes, oral medications are of no practical importance.
-Long auras, i.e. lasting more than half an hour, can be considered for treatment on a case-by-case basis with acetazolamide, which is currently a drug requiring special permission.
-The aura should not last more than an hour.
-Auras that occur undesirably frequently should be treated with a regularly taken preventive medication, for example candesartan.
-Other options include lamotrigine (which only works on auras, not pain) and sodium valproate.
-There are also experimental medications for auras, but there is not yet enough data on these.
+Triptans (specific migraine medications) are not effective in treating migraine auras, but they are also not dangerous.
+If the aura lasts for a typical duration, i.e., about 20 minutes, orally administered medications are practically insignificant.
+For long auras, lasting more than half an hour, treatment with acetazolamide, which is currently a special permission medication, may be considered on a case-by-case basis.
+The aura should not last for more than an hour.
+If auras occur inconveniently often, they should be treated with regular prophylactic medication, such as candesartan.
+Other options include lamotrigine (which only works for auras, not pain) and sodium valproate.
+In addition, there are experimental drugs for auras, but there is not yet enough data on these.

 Summary

-Migraine aura without headache is a form of migraine in which neurological aura symptoms occur without the pain phase.
-It is often a natural progression of migraine with age, but it is always worth checking with a neurologist.
+Migraine aura without headache is a form of migraine where neurological aura symptoms occur without the pain phase.
+Often, this is part of the natural progression of migraine with age, but it should always be confirmed by a neurologist.

 Frequently asked questions about migraine aura without headache